Why Consider Selling Your Texas Home After Just One Year?

 Could Refinancing Be an Option?

-Refinancing your mortgage might be another good choice instead of selling.
-This means getting a new mortgage with different terms, and it could have several benefits:
+Refinancing your mortgage could be another good option instead of selling your home.
+This involves taking out a new mortgage, which could have some benefits.

 When Is the Best Time to Sell in Texas?